Plagiocephaly: Diagnosis

 A developmental and physical assessment performed by a physician or a pediatric specialist is recommended.
-Often imaging is obtained if the diagnosis is questionable to see if the baby's sutures are present or not.
+Often, imaging is obtained if the diagnosis is questionable to see if the baby's sutures are present or not.
 If the sutures are not present, craniosynostosis may be ruled into question.

 It is also common for an infant with positional plagiocephaly to have misaligned ears (the ear on the affected side may be pulled forward and down and be larger or protrude more than the unaffected ear).

 Prevention

 Prevention methods include carrying the infant and giving the infant time to play on their stomach (tummy time), which may prevent the baby from progressing into moderate or severe plagiocephaly.

 Letting babies crawl may also prove to be crucial in preventing plagiocephaly as it strengthens babies' spine and neck muscles.
-Crawling also boosts gross and fine motor skills (large and refined movements), balance, hand-eye-coordination and overall strength.
+Crawling also boosts gross and fine motor skills (large and refined movements), balance, hand-eye coordination, and overall strength.

 In addition, specialized mattresses are available to prevent plagiocephaly.
 The design of these mattresses is characterized by an ergonomic design that reduces pressure on the baby's head.
-It is very important that these mattresses are certified to guarantee their effectiveness.
+These mattresses must be certified to guarantee their effectiveness.

 Treatment

 The condition may improve to some extent as the baby grows, but in some cases, home treatment or physical therapy treatment can improve the shape of a baby's head.

-Early interventions (based on the severity) are of importance to reduce the severity of the degree of the plagiocephaly.
+Early interventions (based on the severity) are important to reduce the severity of the degree of plagiocephaly.
 Diagnosis is most commonly determined through clinical examination.
-In order to assess the severity of the condition and determine the best course of treatment, practitioners often use the Plagiocephaly Severity Scale.
+To assess the severity of the condition and determine the best course of treatment, practitioners often use the Plagiocephaly Severity Scale.
 This is a scale that can help practitioners evaluate the condition in a standardized way.